appvia/terranetes/docs/terranetes-controller/reference/providers.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Preload defines the preload options for this the provider is being used to preload data from the cloud provider.</p>
+<p>Preload defines the configuration for the preloading of contextual data from the cloud vendor.</p>

 </div>